The Commonplace

 0.09

 The paper formalizes two testable hypotheses on security coverage and latency overhead.
-Governance And Regulation null_result high security coverage and latency overhead (hypothesized measures)
+Governance And Regulation null_result security coverage and latency overhead (hypothesized measures)

 two hypotheses (security coverage; latency overhead)